TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 22/Leviticus 22.6.md

 ---

-the soul that toucheth any such shall be unclean until the even, and shall not eat of the holy things, unless he bathe his flesh in water.
+the person that touches any such shall be unclean until the evening, and shall not eat of the holy things, unless he bathe his body in water.